xyproto/benchmarked/README.md

 The quest to find a faster `bytes.Equal` function.

+**Update**: I have abandoned this project and am trying to improve the assembly code in the Go compiler instead.

 ## Benchmark results

 Tested on Arch Linux, using `go version go1.17.1 linux/amd64`.